Why is the Battle of Monocacy known as the "Battle that Saved Washington, D.C.?"

 There are no campgrounds at Monocacy National Battlefield.
-Picnic tables are available at the Gambrill Mill.
-Please remember that Monocacy is a trash-free park, so please take your trash with you.
+Picnic tables are available at the Visitor Center, Gambrill Mill (tour stop 5), and the Worthington Farm (tour stop 3).
+Please remember that Monocacy National Battlefield is a trash-free park, so please take your trash with you.

 Can I use a metal detector to look for artifacts?

 No. Metal detecting on federal land is illegal and is punishable by fines and/or jail time.

 No. National Park Service policy prohibits battle re-enactments as they disrupt the commemorative atmosphere that National Park sites preserve.
 There are, however, special events that feature living history encampments, which can include historic weapons demonstration - cannon and rifled musket.

 How long has Monocacy National Battlefield been a National Park?

 The battlefield was created by an Act of Congress in 1934; however, no funds were set aside for land purchase and much of the battlefield remained in private hands.
 By the early 1970s, the battlefield had been substantially impacted by growing development and urbanization.
 Concerned about the loss of additional battlefield land, elected representatives began to push Congress to authorize the National Park Service to initiate land acquisition.
 Land acquisition began in the late 1970s with the purchase of the Worthington Farm, and the park opened to the public in 1991.

 When was the Visitor Center built?

 The Visitor Center was opened to the public on June 27, 2007.

 I am interested in planning a special event or doing a commercial film shoot, what are the requirements?